insin/newforms/docs/forms.rst

    .. js:function:: BaseForm#errors()

-      Gettter which  first cleans the form if there are no errors defined yet.
+      Getter for validation errors which first cleans the form if there are no errors defined yet.

-      :returns: validation errors for the form.
+      :returns: validation errors for the form, as an :js:class:`ErrorObject`

+   .. js:function:: BaseForm#nonFieldErrors()

+      :returns:
+         errors that aren't associated with a particular field - i.e., errors generated by :js:func:`BaseForm#clean`.
+Will be empty if there are none.

+   .. js:function:: BaseForm#clean()

+      Hook for doing any extra form-wide cleaning after each Field's :js:func:`Field#clean` has been called.
+Any :js:class:`ValidationError`
+      thrown by this method will not be associated with a particular field; it will have a special-case association with the field named ``'__all__'``.

+      :returns: validated, cleaned data.

    .. js:function:: BaseForm#changedData()

+      :returns:
-      :returns: a list of the names of fields which have differenced between their initial and currently bound values.
+         a list of the names of fields which have differences between their initial and currently bound values.

+   .. js:function:: BaseForm#hasChanged()

+      :returns: ``true`` if data differs from initial.

+   A number of default rendering functions are provided to generate ``React.DOM`` representations of a Form's fields.

+   These are general-purpose in that they attempt to handle all form rendering scenarios and edge cases, ensuring that valid markup is always produced.

+   For flexibility, the output does not include a ``<form>`` or a submit button, just field labels and inputs.

+   .. js:function:: BaseForm#render()

+      Default rendering method, which calls :js:func:`BaseForm#asTable`

+   .. js:function:: BaseForm#asTable()

+      Renders the form as a series of ``<tr>`` tags, with ``<th>`` and ``<td>`` tags containing field labels and inputs, respectively.

+      You're responsible for ensuring the generated rows are placed in a containing ``<table>`` and ``<tbody>``.

+   .. js:function:: BaseForm#asUL()

+      Renders the form as a series of ``<li>`` tags, with each ``<li>`` containing one field.
+It does not include the ``<ul>`` so that you can specify any HTML attributes on the ``<ul>`` for flexibility.

+   .. js:function:: BaseForm#asP()

+      Renders the form as a series of ``<p>`` tags, with each ``<p>`` containing one field.

+   Prototype functions for use in rendering form fields.

    .. js:function:: BaseForm#boundFields([test])

-      In lieu of ``__iter__`` in JavaScript, creates a BoundField for each field in the form, in the order in which the fields were created.
+      Creates a :js:class:`BoundField` for each field in the form, in the order in which the fields were created.

       :param Function test:

-         If provided, this function will be called with ``field`` and ``name`` arguments - BoundFields will only be generated for fields for ``true`` is returned.
+         If provided, this function will be called with ``field`` and ``name`` arguments - BoundFields will only be generated for fields for which ``true`` is returned.

+   .. js:function:: BaseForm#boundFieldsObj([test])

+      A version of :js:func:`BaseForm#boundFields` which returns an Object with field names as property names and BoundFields as properties.

    .. js:function:: BaseForm#boundField(name)

-      In lieu of ``__getitem__`` in JavaScript, creates a BoundField for the field with the given name.
+      Creates a :js:class:`BoundField` for the field with the given name.

-      :param String name: The name of a field in the form.
+      :param String name: the name of a field in the form.

    .. js:function:: BaseForm#hiddenFields()

-      :returns: a list of BoundField objects that correspond to hidden fields.
+      :returns: a list of :js:class:`BoundField` objects that correspond to hidden fields.
 Useful for manual form layout.

    .. js:function:: BaseForm#visibleFields()

+      :returns:
-      :returns: a list of BoundField objects that do not correspond to hidden fields.
-The opposite of the `hiddenFields()` function.
+         a list of :js:class:`BoundField` objects that do not correspond to hidden fields.
+The opposite of the :js:func:`BaseForm#hiddenFields` function.

+   .. js:function:: BaseForm#isMultipart()

+      Determines if the form needs to be multipart-encoded in other words, if it has a :js:class:`FileInput`.

+      :returns: ``true`` if the form needs to be multipart-encoded.

    .. js:function:: BaseForm#addPrefix(fieldName)

+      :returns:
-      :returns: the givenfield name with a prefix added, if this Form has a prefix.
+         the given field name with a prefix added, if this Form has a prefix.

+   .. js:function:: BaseForm#addInitialPrefix(fieldName)

+      Adds an initial prefix for checking dynamic initial values.

 .. js:class:: BoundField(form, field, name)